The Magic Electric Bike

 Even before these concepts began appearing on Ohio roads, trail building was well underway.
 It began, humbly enough, with a few recreation trails along former rail corridors.
 In recent years these bikeways have been expanded and connected to form some rather large multi-use trail networks.

 As these trails continued to expand, so did their purpose.
 Now, many provide real transportation options.
 So much so, that connecting trails across a city or county is considered fundamental by trail builders.
 This connectivity pertains directly to a community's walkability, quality of life, and options for moving around a given area, large or small.

 Today, the happy coincidence of bike infrastructure development on both road and trail is the foundation for getting people moving around without cars.
 Without it, concepts like eco-friendly alternative transportation corridors are just that: concepts.

-I think we'll see a steady increase in cycling numbers as more bike-friendly infrastructure is created - which is nothing to scoff at.
-But for mass participation we'll need something special.
+I think we'll see a steady increase in cycling numbers as more infrastructure is created - which is nothing to scoff at.
+But for mass participation we'll still need something special.
 Like a little magic.